 This convention has remained even as compilers have changed.
 For example CLAPACK (i.e. an implementation of LAPACK in C) follows this convention even though no Fortran compiler is used at all:

-has added this underscore to all the names in CLAPACK.
-So, a call that in Fortran would look like:call dgetrf(...)
+f2chas added this underscore to all the names in CLAPACK.
+So, a call that in Fortran would look like:call dgetrf(...)becomes in C:dgetrf_(...);

 Now that we understand the shared library, let's actually figure out where it came from.
 Following the symbolic links we see